pojenwang/autodrive_devkit/README.md

 ### Smart_Gap_Follow
-This repository contains the source code used by Team Autoware Aces in the [RoboRacer Sim Racing League @ ICRA 2025](https://autodrive-ecosystem.github.io/competitions/roboracer-sim-racing-icra-2025/).
-It features the standalone Autoware Racing package `smart_gap_follow`, ported to AutoDrive's `autodrive_roboracer_api` image for the time-trial simulation race.
+This repository contains the source code used by Team `Autoware Aces` in the [RoboRacer Sim Racing League @ ICRA 2025](https://autodrive-ecosystem.github.io/competitions/roboracer-sim-racing-icra-2025/).
+It features the standalone Autoware Racing package `smart_gap_follow`, ported to [AutoDrive](https://autodrive-ecosystem.github.io/) `autodrive_roboracer_api` image for the time-trial simulation race.

 ### Autodrive Sim
 This Docker image requires the [AutoDRIVE Simulator](https://hub.docker.com/r/autodriveecosystem/autodrive_roboracer_sim).
 Use the appropriate tag for the competition maps: